Freelancing is Solepreneurship, and it needs to be done with professionalism to make a name out of yourself.

 Less but detailed Email:

 Imagine you interacting with your friend and he is sending you separate Email for everything.
-How annoying that would be for you?
-When you start working on a project and you need to update your client about the project and need his input, it’s always better to drop him everything in a single mail.
-Make sure you properly format the Email so that it should be scan able.
-This will also give an impression that you are taking this project seriously and more over this will build credibility.
+How annoying would that be for you?
+When you start working on a project, and you need to update your client about the project and need his input, it’s always better to drop him everything in a single mail.
+Make sure you properly format the Email so that it should be scannable.
+This will also give an impression that you are taking this project seriously and moreover this will build credibility.

 Delayed project status:

 Last week in India, we were celebrating Diwali, which is one of the biggest festivals here.
 At the same time I was dealing with 5 projects.
 Since I knew I won’t be able to work for next 4-5 days, I dropped an Email to the client stating the same.
 I also explained them a little about Diwali (Festival) and also mentioned when we can resume the project.
 It’s always a good idea to let your client know if you are not going to be available.

 Voice call/Video Call:

 Depending upon the kind of client you are dealing with, video or voice chat could make things easier.
 You can connect with your client on Skype.
 Ensure that your client is reasonable enough, else you might get bombarded with messages from him all the time.

 Every human being is not the same, and this is very true in Freelancing World.
 I deal with people who are highly professional, and the only thing they want to talk about is work and there are few clients who prefer talking in the more friendly way and would like to know what’s going around.
 You need to understand every individual and give them the treatment they deserve.
 This way you can make your one-time client a returning client.